 Chocolate cookies have always been my happy cookie type.
 So this was no surprise to me that I was hungry for a creative good chocolate cookie.
 I have a couple of good chocolate cookies on my site like; Peppermint Mocha Cookies and Mexican Chocolate Crinkle Cookies, but I wanted citrus with my chocolate this week.

-Having decided that chocolate was going to be my feature flavor, what do I put with it?
-I love the taste of oranges in the summer.
-Doing research and reading that chocolate and oranges go well together, it was a match.
-It only seems fitting that a nut joins the party in the making of this cookie.
+Having decided that chocolate would be my feature flavor, what do I put with it?
+I love the taste of oranges, and doing research, I found that chocolate and orange go well together.
+So it only seems fitting that a nut joins the party in making this cookie.
 Of course, walnuts are always a crowd-pleaser, but I wanted something different and not the same old same old type of nut.

 Hazelnuts are a nut that I googled for more information.
 I found a website (Medical News Today) that gives the eight benefits of eating hazelnut.
-The one advantage that I choose to zero in on was reducing weight gain.
+The one advantage that I chose to zero in on Hazelnuts was it is said to help reduce weight gain.
 I love cookies way too much.